Welcome to Trenchmore Farm

 We believe in good food, grown well.

 We're mixed farmers growing beef, apples and grains - the cattle eat the grass and apple pomace, the straw from our wheat is used to bed the cattle, the cattle muck is spread on the fields to help improve the soils and feed the crops.
-A virtous circle, allowing us to improve the soils and grow more delicious, sustainable food.
+A virtuous circle, allowing us to improve the soils and grow more delicious, sustainable food.
 Including 28 day dry aged beef from our slow grown Sussex crossed Wagyu & Sussex crossed Angus cattle, cider from our traditional cider apple orchard and heritage wheat, a mixed landrace grown from locally-sourced seeds.

-We farm for flavour, and were delighted to have been a finalist for the Sustainable Food Made Good Supplier of the Year Award 2016 and and winner of the Sussex Food and Drink Awards Farmer of the Year 2017.
+We farm for flavour, and were delighted to have been a finalist for the Sustainable Food Made Good Supplier of the Year Award 2016 and winner of the Sussex Food and Drink Awards Farmer of the Year 2017.

 Our happy cattle are mostly grass fed, also enjoying some protein rich brewer’s grains from Two Tribes in Horsham, some pressed linseed cake from Flax Farm in Billingshurst and the occasional treat of apple pomace from our cider press.